US Veterans Pay Heavily for War

 Since the U.S. went to war in Afghanistan in 2001 and Iraq in 2003, about 2.5 million members of the Army, Navy, Marines, Air Force, Coast Guard and related Reserve and National Guard units have been deployed in the Afghanistan and Iraq wars, according to Department of Defense data.
 Of those, more than a third were deployed more than once.

-In fact, as of last year, nearly 37,000 Americans had been deployed more than five times, among them 10,000 members of guard or reserve units.
-Records also show that 400,000 service members have done three or more deployments.
+In fact, as of last year, nearly 37,000 Americans had been deployed more than five times, among them 10,000 members of guard or reserve units. records also show that 400,000 service members have done three or more deployments.

 “When I say 2.5 million people have served in Iraq and Afghanistan, jaws drop,” said Paul Rieckhoff, the chief executive officer of the advocacy group Iraq and Afghanistan Veterans of America.
 “I know which lines are going to get gasps, and that’s one of them.
 I don’t think they appreciate how many people have served, and particularly the number who have had repeated deployments.
 “You’ve had an unprecedented demand on a small population.
 The general public has been incredibly isolated from those who served.”